Hi, my name is Leah. These are my dogs Zoe and Zack. Welcome to Let’s Go Dog, where we strive for Peace of Mind in Dog Travel.

 About Let’s Go Dog

-Since I started blogging, I realized that the search for “Peace of Mind” is all about the journey…not just the destination … preparation for travel is strengthening my dog pack in every day life at home.
+Since I started blogging, I realized that the search for “Peace of Mind” is all about the journey … not the destination.
+Preparation and practice is strengthening my dog pack in every day life.
 I am developing stronger and more trusting relationships with my dogs, learning to have healthy eating and exercise habits, remembering how to relax and have fun, building community with other people and their pets, preparing for emergencies, and discovering how to be safe in the first place.

 I live in Port Angeles, WA, way up in the upper-left-hand corner of Washington State.